Summary

 Is the iso ham raise a good hamstring exercise for beginners?

 Yes.
-It is one of the most accessible hamstring exercises for beginners because it requires no equipment beyond a bench or chair and puts minimal stress on the spine.
-It is also safer than a Romanian deadlift for people still learning the hip hinge pattern.
+It's one of the most accessible hamstring exercises because it needs no equipment beyond a bench or chair and puts minimal load on the spine.
+It also teaches hip extension under tension without the technical demand of a hip hinge, which makes it a safer starting point than a Romanian deadlift for people new to posterior chain work.

 How many iso ham raises should I do?